Click here for information regarding Covid-19 and Online Consultations

 Please note that pricing for Liposuction may vary based on the individual needs of the patient.
 Dr. Hughes operates in both Beverly Hills and Los Angeles, and prices may vary slightly.
 Please do not select your surgeon based upon cost nor select the cheapest liposuction doctor in Los Angeles or Beverly Hills.

-Use of birth control pills or hormone replacement therapy increases the risk of blood clots and patients may be advised to stop taking these one month prior to liposuction.
+Patients with a history of blood clots in their legs or history of clots going to their lungs may not be surgical candidates.
+Use of birth control pills or hormone replacement therapy increases the risk of blood clots, and patients may be advised to stop taking these one month prior to liposuction.
+Medications such as aspirin, nonsteroidal anti-inflammatory agents like Ibuprofen and Naproxen, vitamin E, should be discontinued 2 weeks prior to the liposuction procedure,

 Patients who are significantly overweight (BMI greater than 30 or 35) have a higher risk for poor wound healing, infection, and blood clots, and candidacy of these patients should be evaluated on a case by case basis.
+Finally, patients should not have hernia (umbilical hernia is the most common).
+If a patient does have a hernia, Dr. Kenneth Hughes, MD, can repair it prior to liposuction.

+Dr. Kenneth Hughes will point out any wrinkles, laxity, and surface irregularities, including dimpling.
+Dr. Hughes will endeavor to improve these items during the surgery through a series of maneuvers.
+However, the improvement will only be partial.
 Cellulite is often noted in areas such as the hips, buttocks, or thighs.
 Cellulite is predetermined by genetics, so even thin women can develop the appearance.
 Patients should be aware that liposuction procedures do not address cellulite and may in fact worsen its appearance.

-Larger Volume Liposuction up to 5 Liters with Dr. Hughes in Los Angeles and Beverly Hills
+Larger Volume Liposuction up to 5 Liters

 In addition, Dr. Kenneth Hughes can use some of the liposuctioned fat to augment and fill facial areas due to aging (facial fat grafting procedure).
 He can also use the liposuctioned fat to create larger, shapelier buttocks and hips referred to as the Brazilian butt lift procedure.
 Dr. Hughes performs hundreds of Brazilian butt lift procedures each year in addition to the hundreds of liposuction procedures he performs each year for his patients in Los Angeles and Beverly Hills.
+Dr. Hughes also specializes in breast fat grafting and breast fat transfer procedures for both augmentation and reconstruction.
+Finally, Dr. Hughes is one of the few plastic surgeons who has performed dozens of calf fat transfer procedures.

 Dr. Kenneth Hughes’s Skill in Liposuction Helps Patients Avoid the Tummy Tuck Scar